Zhao Changjun: Career

-Competitive Career
+Competitive career

 In 1972, Zhao met Jet Li for the first time in national competition.
 The judges, not favoring to distinguish between both athletes, gave both of them an "Excellent Performance Award."
-In 1974, Zhao was considered for the famous Beijing Wushu Team debut tour to the United States but was rejected because his specialty styles, zuiquan and houquan, were looked down upon, as they were not favorable styles which represented Chinese people.
+In 1974, Zhao was considered for the 1974 China national wushu team tour to the United States but was rejected because his specialty styles, zuiquan and houquan, were looked down upon, as they were not favorable styles which represented Chinese people.
 As a result, Zhao worked with his coaches to develop the modernized version of ditangquan, which carries the acrobatics and athleticism of zuiquan and houquan.
 Despite this, he was able to travel to Japan to perform.

 During the mid 1970s, Zhao would be overshadowed by the success of Jet Li, who would eventually retire after the 4th National Games of China in 1979.
 Starting in 1978, Zhao would gold medals at every national championships and from 1980 to 1988, he won the all-around national championship title for eight years in a row.
 At the National Games of China, he won seven gold medals scattered across four renditions.

 Starting in 1984, Zhao was appointed as a deputy director of the Shaanxi Sports Technical College and become a coach of the Shaanxi Wushu Team.

-In May of 1985 when Muhammad Ali visited China, Zhao had the opportunity to meet him and engage in light sparring.
+In May 1985 when Muhammad Ali visited China, Zhao had the opportunity to meet him and engage in light sparring.

 In 1985, the first International Invitational Wushu Championships were held in Xi'an, and Zhao won three gold medals as well as the all-around title.
 After the competition, he was approached by Bow-sim Mark from the United States, and accepted her plea to let him teach her son, Donnie Yen, for a year.
 In 1986 in the second International Invitational Wushu Championships in Tianjin, Zhao was once again a triple gold medalist and the all-around title winner.
 In 1987, the Wushu Federation of Asia (WFA) was formed and at the first Asian Wushu Championships in Yokohama, Japan, Zhao won the men's all-around title, becoming the first official Asian wushu champion.
 After this success, he retired from competitive wushu.
 He proceeded to teach at the Shaanxi Sports Technical College and became the head coach of the Shaanxi Wushu Team.